 - No more than 5 – 7 items is recommended for the top level menu.

 - Missing opportunities to cross promote.
-Make everything you can a link.
+Anything that can be a link, probably should be.

 If you’re worried about how many clicks it takes to reach content, please read the article Reducing The Number Of Clicks Is Highly Overrated.